SAP/jenkins-library/documentation/docs/scenarios/upload-to-transportrequest/Readme.md

         stage('build') {
             steps {
                 // It depends on your project, what needs to be done here.
-Maybe it's sufficient to zip the sources mtaBuild script: this
+                // Use the SAPUI5 toolset to build your SAPUI5 application
+                // and run the build command of the npmExecuteScripts step. npmExecuteScripts(script: this, runScripts: ['build'])
             }
         }

-        // This attaches the deployable to a transport request,
-        // if you have a prior call to mtaBuild, this step sets the deployable stage('attach') {
+        // Get the transport request id from your git commit message. stage('request') {
             steps {
+                transportRequestReqIDFromGit( script: this )
+            }
+        }
+        // This attaches the deployable to a transport request.
+        // Note: ODATA/CTS does not support the mtaBuild tool. stage('attach') {
+            steps {
-                transportRequestUploadFile script: this,
+                transportRequestUploadCTS script: this)
-                                           transportRequestId: '<TRANSPORT_REQUEST_ID>' // This can be omitted if present inside a Git commit message
             }
         }
     }